IGOR3K99/YouTube-ReVanced/CONFIG.md

 # options like cli-source can also set per app
 rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: "ReVanced"

-patches-version = "v4.12.3" # locks the patches version. default: latest available integrations-version = "v1.12.3" # locks the integrations version. default: latest available
+patches-version = "latest" # locks the patches version. default: latest available integrations-version = "latest" # locks the integrations version. default: latest available

 [Some-App]
 app-name = "SomeApp" # if set, release name becomes SomeApp instead of Some-App. default is same as table name, which is 'Some-App' here.